Last updated: June 10, 2026

 4 Project: Individual presentations & oral defense Debrief, synthesis & open frontiers

 Live Session = Meeting 1 (Weeks 1-3, faculty content).
-Project Studio = Meeting 2 (Weeks 1-4, capstone work).
+Project Studio = Meeting 2 (Weeks 1-4, project work).
 Both Week 4 sessions devoted to project culmination.

 Learning Outcomes (L-C-E Tagged)